 I simply chain 30 and then single crochet and chain 1 in every other chain on the way back the row.
 Then the rest of the rows have a nice slot in them (from the 1 chain) that is open for me to single crochet and chain 1 again.
 I keep doing this until I have a perfect square.
 Then I feed the ends back into the dishcloth and trim any excess.

 Here is the pattern I use in case you need more instruction.
 If you don’t know how to follow a pattern or can’t figure out my instruction, please find someone you know who can crochet and show you how to make this dishcloth.

 The is the hook I use and how I find out if my dishcloth is square so I can stop crocheting and finish it off. 🙂

-Here is one dishcloth I made for myself using up a bunch of extra pieces of yarn and another one showing the pretty pattern you can get from varigated yarns. 🙂
+Here is one dishcloth I made for myself using up a bunch of extra pieces of yarn.
+The second picture shows the pretty pattern you can get from varigated yarns. 🙂

 I hope you give these fun dishcloths a try whether you know how to crochet or not.
-They make great gifts for almost any occasion or when an organization is looking for donations for a fundraiser or gift basket.
+They make great gifts for almost any occasion.
+It’s fun to give them away when an organization is looking for donations for a fundraiser or gift basket.